Queen Web Series Review: Ramya Krishnan, A Force To Reckon With!

 Language: English-Tamil, Hindi (Dubb)

 Story: The web series revolves around a bright child Shakthi Seshadri who becomes the state topper at the age of 15 but soon has to give up on college due to financial conditions.
 While working in the film industry, she garners a lot of fame and then enters politics.
-The show shares the story of betrayals Shakthi faced at every phase of her life but still trumps as she becomes the youngest Chief Mister for a state.
+The show shares the story of betrayals Shakthi faced at every phase of her life but still truimphs as she becomes the youngest Chief Minister for a state.

 Disclaimer: This review is based on the first 6 episodes of season 1 of the MX original show 'Queen' starring Ramya Krishnan in the titular role.